 More recent radio waves visualized in this installation were received between 2012-7 from the Van Allen Probes, responding to ionospheric activity in the Radiation Belts 60-36,000 miles away from the Earth.
 The clarity of these transmissions contributes to the perception that they were recorded on earth rather than received from space: scientists have named ‘chorus waves’ after the dawn chorus and ‘whistlers’ also recall their earthly sonic associations.
 The latest transmissions were picked up by Juno responding to Jupiter’s magnetosphere in 2017 and include the bow wave on entering this atmosphere.

-PERSONAL STRUCTURES Open Bordersopening night on 11th May at Palazzo Mora, Strada Nuova 3659, Venice, Italy: showing in parallel with the 57th Venice Biennale 13th May - 26th Nov 2017.
-This exhibition of over 200 participating artists took place in Palazzo Mora, Palazzo Bembo and Giardini Marinaressa.
-Other artists included Marina Abramavic, Nobuyoshi Araki, Daniel Buren, Herman de Vries, Jeff Koons, Joseph Kosuth, Yoko Ono, Julian Opie and Lawrence Weiner.
+PERSONAL STRUCTURES Open Borders Preview (showing in parallel with the 57th Venice Biennale 2017) on 11th May at Palazzo Mora, Strada Nuova 3659, Venice, Italy.
+This exhibition of over 200 participating artists took place in three venues: Palazzo Bembo, Palazzo Mora and Giardini Marinaressa.
+Other artists exhibiting work included Marina Abramavic, Nobuyoshi Araki, Daniel Buren, Herman de Vries, Jeff Koons, Joseph Kosuth, Yoko Ono, Julian Opie and Lawrence Weiner.

 The exhibition shows an extensive combination of internationally established artists and artists whose works are less well-known.
 A cross-section of what can be seen as contemporary art today.
 The selected artists come from many different parts of the world, different cultures resulting in very different artworks.
 Visually, the artworks may appear very different, but all artists present their own subjective, personal expression of their reflection on the concepts Time, Space and Existence.